nboldhq/docs/src/automation-connectors/logic-apps-connector.md

-# Setup the SalesTim Connector for Logic Apps
+# Setup the Automation Connector for Logic Apps

 **Abstract**
 This article explains how to register the SalesTim Connector as a custom connector for Azure [Logic Apps](https://docs.microsoft.com/en-us/azure/logic-apps/).